redislabs-training/ru102js/README.md

 # Introduction

-This is the sample application codebase for RU102JS, Redis for JavaScript developers.
+This is the sample application codebase for RU102JS, Redis for JavaScript developers at [Redis University](https://university.redislabs.com).

 # Prerequisites